-On April 14, 2020, the Company received loan proceeds of \$2.3 million, maturing on April 22, 2022 with an annual interest rate of 1% pursuant to the Paycheck Protection Program (the "PPP Loan") under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") and administered by the U.S. Small Business Administration ("SBA").
-The balance as of December 31, 2020 of \$2.3 million is included in Paycheck Protection Program loan payable on the condensed consolidated balance sheets.
+On April 14, 2020, the Company received loan proceeds of \$2.3 million pursuant to the Paycheck Protection Program (the "PPP Loan") under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") and administered by the U.S. Small Business Administration ("SBA").
+The PPP Loan had a maturity date of April 22, 2022 and bore interest at a rate of 1% per annum.
+The balance as of December 31, 2020 of \$2.3 million is included in Paycheck Protection Program loan payable on the consolidated balance sheets.
 On September 17, 2021, the PPP Loan was forgiven in full including accrued interest thereon.
-As such, the Company recorded a gain on loan forgiveness during the year ended December 31, 2021 of \$2.3 million included in other income in the consolidated statement of operations.
+As such, the Company recorded a gain on loan forgiveness during the nine months ended September 30, 2021 of \$2.3 million included in other income in the consolidated statement of operations.